-A Statement of Purpose (SOP) represents the personality you provide to the admissions committee while applying to universities in other countries.
+Are you looking for help to write a SOP?
+Then you are at the right place.
+SOP stands for the statement of purpose that represents the personality you provide to the admissions committee while applying to universities in other countries.
 It’s your chance to wow the committee by presenting your profile in a compelling essay that describes your personality attributes in ways that your academic records don’t.

 What is a Statement of Purpose (SOP)?